chef/chef-workstation/www/content/workstation/chef_vault.md

 The `chef-vault` gem can be used as a stand-alone binary to decrypt values stored in Chef.
-It requires that Chef is installed on the system and that you have a valid config.rb.
+It requires that Chef is installed on the system and that you have a valid `config.rb`.
 This is useful if you want to mix Chef Vault into non-Chef recipe code, for example some other script where you want to protect a password.